DSS is an archaic and, some think, offensive way to refer to potential tenants who receive benefits from the government.

 A range of people, such as those considered vulnerable, from low-income groups or with young families, can receive housing benefits to help them pay their rents and it is usually this method of paying the rent that landlords do not want from their tenants.

 However, DSS could also be taken to refer to other state benefits, such as Disability Living Allowance (DLA) or even Child Tax Credits.
-There’s no strict definition of DSS – it just depends on who the landlord wants to exclude from his/her property.
+There’s no strict definition of the term – it just depends on who the landlord wants to exclude from his/her property.

 Is It OK to Advertise “No DSS”?